 ©Autoportrait de Claude Monet datant de 1886.

-I am in a superb country of savagery, a heap of terrible rocks and an improbable sea of colors
+I am in a superb country of wilderness, a heap of terrible rocks and an improbable sea of colours

 Claude Monet (1886)